Contractor Invoice

 30+Legal warningLegal notice

-A courteous approach works best because late payments usually happen due to oversight rather than intent.
-Our contractor invoice software automatically tracks these timelines and ensures consistent follow-up.
+A courteous approach works best because I’ve found that late payments typically happen due to oversight rather than intent.
+My contractor invoicing software automatically tracks these timelines and ensures consistent follow-up.

 Dealing with Payment Disputes

-Our dispute resolution protocol starts immediately when clients question our contractor invoice.
-A thorough review of documentation includes:
+My dispute resolution protocol kicks in immediately when clients question my independent contractor invoice.
+I conduct a thorough review of documentation including:

 • Original contract terms and scope